omar2121/Siemens-Task/README.md

 tshark -cc -r <file_name> -V -o ber.show_internals:true”

 ## How to use
-send HTTP requests to
+Run the program by opening http_parser.exe in the Release folder.
+This turns on the HTTP server which will handle all requests to:
 `localhost:800\resource`

-this can be done using any method.
-For Example:
+HTTP requests can be sent using a multitude of methods.
+For Example, using `curl`

+for that you need to install curl for windows: https://curl.se/windows/

+and running the command

 `curl -d "help" -X POST localhost:800/resource`